terisikk/lorrem-api/README.md

 ## How to run checks and tests

+First drop into poetry shell with `poetry shell` OR prepend these commands with `poetry run`

 * `ruff check .` to run static analysis
 * `pytest` to run tests
 * `coverage run` to run tests with coverage